Skip to main content

 The 3 Main Phases of Retirement Planning

-Someone who’s in the accumulation phase will need to focus on eliminating risks preventing the buildup of retirement assets and income streams.
-The transition phase bridges the gap between accumulation and decumulation.
+Someone who’s in the accumulation phase will need to focus on avoiding risks and growing retirement assets and income streams.
+The transition phase bridges the gap between accumulation and decumulation by helping clarify goals and finalize your plan.
 As you move into the decumulation/retirement phase, many changes happen.
+Planning things out makes a huge difference.

 What phase you’re in might not seem very important.
 It is.
 If you were building a house, you would engage different professionals for each phase of construction.
 A contractor specializing in building a foundation could probably build the whole house, but that’s not their specialty.

-Building a home starts with accumulating a down payment, land, and materials to build the house.
+Building a home starts with saving a down payment, securing land, and gathering materials.
 You’ll lay the groundwork, get a solid foundation, and get ready to build.
-This represents what’s probably years of preparation to build the house you always dreamed of.
+This represents what’s probably years of preparation and accumulation of materials to build the house (retirement) you've always dreamed of.

-As you continue building your house, you’ll build the walls and roof.
-Then you’ll transition to finishing everything out.
-You’ll engage with interior designers, finish carpenters, and other professionals to lay the groundwork for how you’ll use the house.
+As you transition into the actual building of your house, you’ll start to see things take shape as you build the walls and roof.
+What started as a pile of plans and building materials slowly takes shape.
+You’ll engage with contractors, plumbers, interior designers, finish carpenters, and other professionals to finish your house.

 Finally, it’s time to start living in your retirement home.
 Maintenance and protection of what you’ve built become much more important.
-Landscapers, insurance agents, security professionals, and plumbers will help keep everything safe and in tip top shape from problems down the road.
+Things will change over time, but as long as you have a solid foundation, you can adjust your home's features to suit your needs.

 The Accumulation Phase

-When it comes to building your retirement, the accumulation phase is one of the longer ones.
+When it comes to building your retirement, the accumulation phase is usually the longest one.
 Accumulation (hopefully) starts early in your working career and builds until you’re ready to step into retirement.
 Keep investing in your 401k, IRA, and let your investments grow.

 Having proper life insurance and disability coverage is critical in the accumulation phase.
 If the primary wage earner in the house dies or becomes disabled, you may never accumulate enough money to retire comfortably.
-Ensure you have enough coverage.
+Ensure you have sufficient coverage, but don't overinsure.

-Unemployment just happens sometimes.
+Unemployment just happens.
 Despite our best efforts, we’re often forced to pivot and change career paths.
-Life happens, so rolling with the punches is an important skill.
+Layoffs, restructuring, and office politics can be brutal, so rolling with the punches is an important skill.

 How to Accumulate